 MySuper and super choice

-These default funds are normally chosen by the employee, often in consultant with their employees, or they can use the fund endorsed by their employer industry association or nominated in the industrial awards that sets their employment terms and conditions.
+However, as not all employees will nominate a preferred superannuation fund, employers are required to have in place a default superannuation fund for employees who do not make a fund choice.
+These default funds are normally chosen by the employer, often in consultant with their employees, or an individual may select the fund endorsed by their employer, industry association or nominated in the industrial awards that sets their employment terms and conditions.

-In practice, this means super funds and wealth management groups that wish to compete in the workplace default superannuation market need to apply to the superannuation regulator, the Australian Prudential Regulation Authority (APRA), for authorisation to offer MySuper products.
+Since 1 July 2017, all member accounts in default superannuation investment options are required to be invested in a MySuper product.
+In practice, this means superannuation funds and wealth management groups that wish to compete in the workplace default superannuation market need to apply to the superannuation regulator, the Australian Prudential Regulation Authority (APRA), for authorisation to offer MySuper products.

 This technical resource is intended for the use of financial advisers only.
 It is current as at the date of publication but may be subject to change.
 This publication has been prepared without taking into account a potential investor's objectives, financial situation, needs or objectives.
 Before making a recommendation based on this material, you should consider its appropriateness based on the client's objectives, financial situation and needs.
 Rainmaker Group is not a registered tax agent under the Tax Agent Services Act 2009.
 Your client should refer to a registered tax agent before relying on information published herein that may impact their tax obligations, liabilities or entitlements.